thejohnd0e/simple-xray-core/Readme.md

 ## VPS for the Panel

-To install the panel, you will need a VPS server.
-You can purchase one from [ishosting](https://bit.ly/3rOqvPE).
+To install the panel, you will need any VPS server.
 The service offers over 36 locations.
 If you don't need a specific country, choose the one closest to you.

 ## System Requirements